 Associate Professor Beshay Zordoky would like to help cancer survivors move on from illness, rather than from one illness to the next.

 Read more about Dr. Zordoky's career and his work on the long-term effects of chemotherapy in the Spring 2019 issue of the ECP Gazette.

 Advancing the science of human pharmacology and therapeutics through translational research

+This cross-disciplinary paradigm translates basic scientific discoveries into safe and effective therapeutic uses by providers and patients, through laboratory experiments and clinical studies.
+Clinical data can also prompt new questions and investigations, leading back to the bench and beginning a new cycle of translational research.
 Research conducted by department faculty can focus on a range of topics, diseases/conditions, and investigational methods.
 Some current and recent projects are highlighted here:

 - Alzheimer's Disease

 - Community Health

 - Pharmacometrics/ Pharmacokinetic modeling